carolynf-1/ocean_chem_lesson/lesson_plan.md

 1. Perform fast "titration" - solely to demonstrate color change of methyl orange.
 2. Explain it as a means to quantify buffering capacity (i.e. total alkalinity).
-3. Prompte students for hypothese about which solutions will have better/worse buffering capacities, based on data gathered from CO2 dissolution activity.
+3. Prompte students for hypotheses about which solutions will have better/worse buffering capacities, based on data gathered from CO2 dissolution activity.

 Goals: